Benjamin-Lee/DNAvisualization.org/paper/paper.md

 This paradigm has several disadvantages: disruptions to the server result in disruptions to the website, greater expertise is required for the development and maintenance of the website, the server wastes resources while sitting idle, and the server's computational and storage capacity is directly limited by its hardware.

-A new model has been introduced called serverless computing[^2]or Function-as-a-Service (FaaS) that is able to solve these problems.
+A new model has been introduced called serverless computing or Function-as-a-Service (FaaS) that is able to solve these problems.
 The basic idea is that a software developer specifies code to be executed (_i.e._ a function) and then invokes it on varying inputs.
+In fact, the name "serverless computing" is a misnomer: the computation still occurs on a server, just not one the developer is responsible for managing.
-The cloud service provider is thereby delegated the responsibility for the execution of the code, thus enhancing developer productivity [@berkeleyView].
+Instead, the cloud service provider is delegated the responsibility for the execution of the code, thus enhancing developer productivity [@berkeleyView].
 In this model, the pricing is calculated by function invocation, typically metered to the tenth of a second.
 When not being used, there is no cost to the user.
 On the other hand, if there are numerous simultaneous function invocations, each invocation is handled separately, in parallel.

 By making the serverless function a virtual "server" and invoking the function upon each individual request, one is able to take full advantage of serverless computing.
 For each request to the website, a virtual server is created for just long enough to respond to the request and then immediately extinguished.
 This results in the website being able to instantly scale to use precisely the resources needed to meet demand.

 At the time of this writing, there are a variety of serverless computing platforms including (but certainly not limited to) Amazon Web Services (AWS) Lambda (https://aws.amazon.com/lambda/), Google Cloud Functions (http://cloud.google.com/functions/), and Microsoft Azure Functions (https://azure.microsoft.com/en-us/services/functions/), each of which differ in terms of factors such as supported programming languages, startup latency, and pricing structure [@peekingBehind].
-DNAvisualization.org is built atop AWS Lambda due to its permanent free tier that, at the time of this writing, allows for one-million free function invocations totaling up to 3.2 million seconds of compute time per month[^3], which is anticipated to easily meet the demand for the site.
+DNAvisualization.org is built atop AWS Lambda due to its permanent free tier that, at the time of this writing, allows for one-million free function invocations totaling up to 3.2 million seconds of compute time per month, which is anticipated to easily meet the demand for the site.
-In the event that the free tier is exceeded, AWS Lambda's pricing is \$0.20 per million function invocations and \$0.00001667 dollars per GB-second[^4] of computation at the time of this writing.
+In the event that the free tier is exceeded, AWS Lambda's pricing is \$0.20 per million function invocations and \$0.00001667 dollars per GB-second of computation (one GB-second corresponds to using a Lambda function with 1 GB of RAM for one second) at the time of this writing.

 For DNAvisualization.org, we use AWS Lambda to serverlessly transform submitted DNA sequences into their visualizations in parallel, in addition to serving the static assets (_i.e._ HTML, Javascript, and CSS files) to the user.
 The site uses Python's Flask web microframework (http://flask.pocoo.org) and has its deployment to AWS Lambda seamlessly automated by the Zappa tool (https://github.com/Miserlou/Zappa).